yassinhediger/fakenewsdetection/README.md

 Goal:
-Predict which Tweets are about real disasters and which ones are not link : https://www.kaggle.com/c/nlp-getting-started/overview
+Predict which Tweets are about real disasters and which ones are not

+link : https://www.kaggle.com/c/nlp-getting-started/overview

 ## Instructions

 Run `bigscale-project2.ipynb` in Jupyter or Kaggle to get started.

-If you run it on kaggle, run through till "word2vec" model because bert will not run on kaggle, it has to be run on jupyter.
+Run it on kaggle till "word2vec" model and then bert model has to be run on jupyter (it takes alot of time to train the model ~6h depending on pc).

 ## Video link to explanations of our work
 [https://youtu.be/AQhUlsv9B8A](https://)